oliversalmon/imcs-demo/README.md

 ```
 The last line will tail the logs for the kafka broker

-*Kafka Test*
+*E2E Testing*

-Test if kafka works.
+Test end to end by injecting trades into Kafka topics.
 This can be done with a simple utility called kafkacat

 ```
 $ apt-get install kafkacat